AceWiki/AceWiki/README.md

 AceWiki and the ACE Editor make use of APE, a parser that translates ACE into logic.
-In order to run APE, a recent version of SWI Prolog has to be installed and the file "ape.exe" has to be available.
+In order to run APE, a recent version of SWI Prolog has to be installed and the file "ape.exe" has to be available in the top directory of the AceWiki code base (the same directory where this README file is in).
 The file "ape.exe" can be complied from the APE package that can be obtained on the Attempto download page: http://attempto.ifi.uzh.ch/site/downloads/

 Furthermore, you have to use the following Java VM argument that points to the location where the